werewolv-es/spudbot-setups/README.md

 Unlike normal json files, the setups json file can contain comments. in the form of `/* comment */`

 Pull-Requests or Issues with suggested setups are welcome.
-It's sage to assume the bot has access to all the roles needed to make any required setup.
+It's safe to assume the bot has access to all the roles needed to make any required setup.